liveusr/CarND-Vehicle-Detection/writeup.md

 ### Training a Classifier

-I used dataset provided by udacity. it has 8792 images of cars and 8968 images of non-cars.
+I used dataset provided by udacity.
+It has 8792 images of cars and 8968 images of non-cars.
 The dataset was randomly split into 80%-20% train and test dataset.
 Following image shows samples of both the car and non-car datasets:

 _Car Image Samples:_
 ![alt text](writeup_data/dataset_sample_car.png "dataset_sample_car")